heatesc/fifo_dispatcher/README.md

 # Simple Toy Dispatcher

-This is a simple First-Come, First-Served (FCFS) dispatcher implemented in C. It demonstrates basic process scheduling by running jobs sequentially based on their arrival times.
-Maybe in the future I will make some upgrades to this.
+This is a simple first come first serve toy dispatcher implemented in c.
+I've written this to aid my learning of some operating systems stuff, so maybe if you're learning about operating systems, you would find this useful as an educational resource.
+It works as follows:

+- You require a job schedule file, where there is one line per job.
+You could could use the one provided (schedules/sched1)
+- A line is of the form (arrival time), (service time)
+- The dispatcher will execute a dummy program on for each dispatch (src/program.c)

 ## Installation

-This isn't the most interesting project, but if for some reason you would like to try running it yourself, simply download the project and run the following.
+This isn't the most interesting project, but if for whatever reason you would like to try running it yourself, simply download the project and run the following.

 ```bash